SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Experiments

+\paragraph{Implementation details} We use the atomic number and initial velocity norm as input node features.
+Two atoms are neighbors if their distance is less than a threshold.
+Our goal is to predict atom positions after 10 data frames.
+We run experiments on NVIDIA RTX A6000 GPU.
+TFN and SE(3)-Transformer run out of memory, thus we omit results of SE(3)-Transformer and part of TFN results.
+We use EGNN~\citep{satorras2021n} as the GNN backbone ($f_\theta$) of SEGNO.
+Other settings including the hyper-parameters are introduced in Appendix~\ref{appendix:exp:impldetails}.

+\paragraph{Results} Table~\ref{table:md22} summarizes the results of all models.
+It is evident that SEGNO outperforms the baselines across 7 molecules, even on the Double-walled Nanotube comprising 370 atoms, supporting the general effectiveness of encoding physical inductive biases.
+It is worth noting that SEGNO utilizes GMN as its backbone.
+In comparison to the original GMN, the errors are considerably diminished in all instances.
+The average relative improvement of SEGNO over GMN on 7 molecules is $15.6\%$.
+Such results demonstrate the effectiveness of enhancing physical inductive biases on equivariant GNNs in empirical applications.

-\subsection{CMU Motion Capture}
+\subsection{CMU Motion capture}

-For real-world applications, we evaluate our model on CMU Motion Capture Databse~\cite{cmu2003motion}, which contains various trajectories of human motions.
-Our main focus lies in the walking motion of a single object (subject \#35)~\cite{kipf2018neural}.
-We adopt a random split strategy introduced by~\cite{huang2022equivariant} where train/validation/test data contains 200/600/600 frame pairs.
-For comprehensive evaluations of long-term performance, we broaden our assessment scope to include scenarios with intervals of 40 ts and 50 ts, in addition to the default settings with 30 ts.

-\paragraph{Implementation details} In this task, we use GMN as the backbone of PINGO.
+\paragraph{Implementation details} CMU Motion Capture~\citep{cmu2003motion} contains the trajectories of human motion under several scenarios.
+Following previous studies~\citep{kipf2018neural}, we focus on the walking motion of a single object (subject \#35).
+The goal of this task is to predict the data frame after 30 timesteps.
+Similar to N-body systems, we broaden our assessment scope to include scenarios with intervals of 40 ts and 50 ts, in addition to the default settings with 30 ts.
+We use GMN as the backbone of SEGNO.
 The norm of velocity and the coordinates of the gravity axis (z-axis) are set as node features to represent the motion dynamics.
-Note that the human body operates through joint interactions, we augment the edges with 2-hop neighbors.
-These operations are implemented across all applicable baselines.
-Following~\cite{huang2022equivariant}, 6 key bones are selected as sticks and the rest are isolated objects for GMN configurations.
+Note that the human body operates through joint interactions, two joints are 1-hop neighbors if they are connected naturally and we augment the edges with 2-hop neighbors.
+Other settings are introduced in Appendix~\ref{appendix:exp:impldetails}.